runar-labs/runar-swift/swift-node/task12.md

 Step 5:
-create a test for updatePeerCapabilities... based on the rust code,.,. so u knoe what to expecte the result to be..  nalso add a test for addNewPeer.. both tests must be based excalt on what the rust code doesl. so we an verify swift behaviour is aligned...
+create a test for addNewPeer and updatePeerCapabilities... based all the expected behaviour asserts, setup etc on the rust code,.,. so u know what to expecte the result to be..   both tests must be based excalt on what the rust code doesl. so we an verify swift behaviour is aligned...

 ## REVIEW COMMENTS ANALYSIS